 INSTALLING THE RECEIVER ANTENNA

 The receiver antenna and antenna tube must be properly installed before operating your model.
+The antenna tube has been precisely cut to match the length of the antenna wire.
 Follow these steps to install the antenna and antenna tube: